bdong-va/bdong-va.github.io/five_tips_about_testable_golang_code.md

 Mock in go testify can do the second job(verify calls) but not first one(replace real code to mock).
 That part has to be done manually.
 And manually replacement have more limitations than magic replacement.

-We can talk about the limitations in next sections, for this section, just simply forget golang mock is not as powerful as python's mock, is a good start to write untestable code in go.
+We can talk about the limitations in next sections, for this section, just simply forgetting golang mock is not as powerful as python's mock, is a good start to write untestable code in go.

 ## 2. Interface who? we just pass struct itself.
 TL;DR, `struct` cannot be mocked when passing as a parameter.